ibmdbanalytics/dashdb_analytic_tools/dashdb_rstudio/README.md

 Follow these steps to get your own Docker container instance:

-1. Install a Git client in your path.
+12. Install a Git client in your path, see [https://git-scm.com/downloads].
+You can perfom this and the following clone step as either the root user or a normal system user.
+When working as root user, run an `umask 0022` before cloning the repository, to avoid stripping file permissions from the local repository files.

 2. Issue this command to clone the repository into a new directory:

   `git clone https://github.com/ibmdbanalytics/dashdb_analytic_tools.git`

  This creates a new directory **dashdb_analytic_tools** with subdirectory dashdb_rstudio.
  Change to the dashdb_rstudio subdirectory.

 3. Download the dashDB driver package **ibm_data_server_driver_package_linuxx64_v10.5.tar.gz** into the same dashdb_rstudio directory from either of the following sources:
   * From the dashDB web console:
     1. Log in with your dashDB credentials.